NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.0/coupled.md

 See [below](#science-notes) for more on the science settings of the model.

 ## Running on the Met Office HPC
-By default, each UKESM1 suite is set up to run the model on the Met Office HPC (i.e. *"suite conf -> Machine Options -> Site at which model is being run"* is set to **MetO Cray**).
+By default, each UKESM1 suite is set up to run the model on the Met Office HPC (i.e. **suite conf -> Machine Options -> Site at which model is being run** is set to `MetO Cray`).
 The suite offers several options for specifying how the model is to be run, including:

-* login node to be used for submission to Met Office HPC: *"suite conf -> Machine Options -> MetO Cray login node"*
+* login node to be used for submission to Met Office HPC: **suite conf -> Machine Options -> MetO Cray login node**
-* Met Office queue to which jobs will be submitted: *"suite conf -> Machine Options -> HPC queue"*
+* Met Office queue to which jobs will be submitted: **suite conf -> Machine Options -> HPC queue**

-*
-Options for specifying the account under which jobs will be run are available in *"suite conf -> Project Accounting"*:
+Options for specifying the account under which jobs will be run are available in **suite conf -> Project Accounting**:

 * Select **Use default account** to use the default account for your department.
 * If this is set to `false`, then choose an option from the **Account** menu.
 * If the option is `other`, then enter the account explicitly in **'Other' user account**.

 ## Running on other machines
 The model may be run on other (i.e. non-Met Office) machines.
-See the [introduction to UKESM1](/unified-model/configurations/ukesm) for more on available resources and how to access them.
+See the [introduction to UKESM1](/_unified-model/configurations/ukesm) for more on available resources and how to access them.
 More specific instructions for suite settings for different machines are given in the following subsections.

 ### Monsoon
-To run on Monsoon, the Met Office / NERC collaborative platform, set *"suite conf -> Machine Options -> Site at which model is being run"* to **MONSooN**.
+To run on Monsoon, the Met Office / NERC collaborative platform, set **suite conf -> Machine Options -> Site at which model is being run** to `MONSooN`.

 Output files created by the suite running on Monsoon may be archived via the Met Office Operational Storage Environment (MOOSE).
-The options for requesting this can be found under the *"postproc -> Post Processing - common settings"* control panel.
-Set `archive_command` to **Moose** and provide (or check) values for further options in the subpanel *"Moose Archiving"*.
-See [below](#TODO) for more on the `non_duplexed_set` option.
+The options for requesting this can be found under the **postproc -> Post Processing - common settings** control panel.
+Set **archive_command** to `Moose` and provide (or check) values for further options in the subpanel **Moose Archiving**.
+See [below](#archiving-of-duplexed-data) for more on the `non_duplexed_set` option.

-Note that you must have a MOOSE account before archiving will work - see [below](#TODO) for help.
+Note that you must have a MOOSE account before archiving will work - see [below](#support) for help.

 ### Archer2
 {% include alert warning="Rewrite for ARCHER2 suites" %}